baidu/san-devtools/README.md

 import {initHook} from '@ecomfe/san-devhook';

 const config = {
     hookOnly: false,                                      // Do not send any message to content script (Only for extension).
     subKey: 'treeData',                                   // Key for the array of sub component tree.
-    treeDataGenerator: (message, component) => {},  // Append customized data for generating component tree.
+    treeDataGenerator: (message, cnode, component) => {}, // Append customized data for generating component tree.
     beforeSanEventListener: () => {},                     // Do something before a San event.
-    onSanMessage: (message, component) => {},       // Do something when a San event triggering.
+    onSanMessage: (message, cnode, component) => {},      // Do something when a San event triggering.
     afterSanEventListener: () => {},                      // Do something after a San event.
     beforeStoreEventListener: () => {},                   // Do something before a san-store event.
     onStoreMessage: () => {},                             // Do something when a san-store event triggering.
     afterStoreEventListener: () => {}                     // Do something after a san-store event.
 };

-// The last argument called *config* is the configuration of san-devhook in all listeners.
+// The last argument called *config* is the configuration of san-devhook in all callbacks.

 initHook(config);
 ```